datastax/spark-cassandra-connector/doc/1_connecting.md

 Eventually, when all the tasks needing Cassandra connectivity terminate, the connection to the Cassandra cluster will be closed shortly thereafter.
-The period of time for keeping unused connections open is controlled by the global `cassandra.connection.keep_alive_ms` system property, which defaults to 250 ms.
+The period of time for keeping unused connections open is controlled by the global `spark.cassandra.connection.keep_alive_ms` system property, which defaults to 250 ms.

 ### Connecting manually to Cassandra